 - The stages below set out priorities you could consider depending on where your school is on the flexible working journey and where you want to get to. - When planning, it is important to understand that although flexible working is helpful in improving work/life balance for staff, working part time should not be considered as a way of managing a heavy workload.
 If staff are feeling overwhelmed by workload, we would suggest working with them to review and address workload issues.
-Details of the support for headteachers to reduce workload and reduce burdens on schools is available at Improve-workload and wellbeing for school staff.
+The School workload reduction toolkit, developed alongside school leaders, is a helpful resource for schools to review and reduce workload.